CreatorOS/roulette-game-in-solana-mobile-version/LEARN.md

 # Creating a Roulette Game
 Welcome quest masters.
 After learning how to airdrop SOL to your wallet, let us build something interesting.
 In this quest you will learn how to get the wallet Balance, and transfer SOL to a wallet, all by creating an amazing Roulette Game.
-We will be working in the NodeJS environment.
-So, I will request you to install `npm` and `NodeJS` on your system.
 By the end of this quest, you will be ready to build more advanced things on Solana blockchain using its npm packages.

 ## Game Overview and Project Initialization